pkosurilab/BellaVista/README.md

 Below is a short tutorial for loading Bella Vista with sample Xenium data.
 This tutorial can also be found in the [Xenium tutorial page](https://bellavista.readthedocs.io/en/latest/bellavista_tutorials/10x_xenium.html) on the documentation website.

 1. Download sample data: [Xenium mouse brain dataset (Replicate 3)](https://www.10xgenomics.com/datasets/fresh-frozen-mouse-brain-replicates-1-standard)
       - To download the dataset, 10x Genomics may ask you to fill out a questionnaire.
       - Unzip the downloaded zip file.
 This will create a folder named "Xenium_V1_FF_Mouse_Brain_MultiSection_3_outs".
       - Take note of your local path to this folder, as you will need this path when running Bella Vista.

 <img src="https://github.com/pkosurilab/BellaVista/blob/main/images/xenium_testdata_location.png?raw=true" alt="Xenium sample data website location" width="600" />

-2. In the terminal, run Bella Vista with the Xenium sample data:
+2. In the command line, run Bella Vista with the Xenium sample data:
       - Note: Before running this command, replace "/path/to/" with the actual path to the xenium sample data folder.

 ```